SOS Signs of Suicide® Prevention Program

 Saving Lives Now

 The alarming rate in attempted and/or completed suicides among our teens due to an undiagnosed mental health illness is unacceptable.
 Our mission is to change this statistic.
 With the SOS Signs of Suicide® prevention program, middle and high school students will learn how to make a difference for themselves and others with the signature ACT® message taught during the presentation.
 ACT® stands for Acknowledge, Care and Tell.
 Students are taught to first Acknowledge the signs of distress that they or someone they know is experiencing; Care enough to help themselves or others; then to Tell a trusted adult so the help that is needed can be found.
 CHADS’ goal is to make these life-saving steps as familiar and instinctual as calling 911.
-Usually offered at *no cost, these programs align with Missouri's Guidance GLEs and HPEs Show-Me Standards.
+These programs align with Missouri's Guidance GLEs and HPEs Show-Me Standards.

 In two peer-reviewed journals, the Signs of Suicide® programs are the only ones to document effectiveness in reducing suicide attempts by 40%.
 Created by the Screening for Mental Health and approved by SAMSHA, these programs have been delivered to thousands of students throughout the St. Louis and Southern Illinois regions.
 They can be delivered in a classroom setting, a faith-based youth group gathering, an after-school club or a large group assembly.
 SOS provides students with the tools to recognize the signs of depression and/or suicide in themselves or others.